 Have you ever had a previous injury?

 Many musculoskeletal injuries are due to poor technique, overworking of one muscle, under the working of another muscle or it could be that one is overtraining one movement or energy system.
-There are several exercises that can be used prior to training to activate the under-active muscle, stretch over-active muscles, mobilize stiff joints and stabilize vulnerable joints.
+There are several exercises that can be used prior to training to activate the under-active muscle, stretch over-active muscles, mobilise stiff joints and stabilise vulnerable joints.
 Using various strength & conditioning techniques can help prevent fatigue and injury.
 Monitoring the exercise one does can help reduce accumulated fatigue and reduce the chance of injury.

 Do you wat to play your sport again?